Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 When the show jumps to the action it’s easily one of the most exciting-looking and kinetic anime of recent years, competing with shows that come out even nowadays.
 Scenes involving a device called the 3D Maneuver Gear are some of the most fluid scenes I’ve ever seen in a television show, with hyperactive leaps, frenzy camera work and energetic clashes, all animated smoothly and gorgeously.
 And the show blends CGI with 2D animations very well in and outside those scenes.

-However, outside action scenes the show does tend to skimp on its budget, which is understandable… But very noticeable.
-It’s rather common to have two or more characters discuss over a plan or an incident and have the screen taken over by very little animation or even still frames.
+However, outside action scenes, the show does tend to skimp on its budget, which is understandable… But very noticeable.
+It’s rather common to have two or more characters discuss a plan or an incident and have the screen taken over by very little animation or even still frames.
 It makes the animation feel immensely sparse at times, with tiring info dumps thrown in for good measure.

 If this practice wasn’t so repetitive, I’d probably gloss over it barring a single mention, but it’s an issue that haunts the series since episode 1, and tends to drag out scenes or conversations, with the standout being the overly prolonged scene of the 104th graduation corp members preparing to fend off Titans so they can retrieve gas for their 3D Maneuver Gears.